doug-martin/extender/README.md

 ```

-If do not specify a tester function and just pass in an object of `functions` then all values passed in will be decorated with methods.
+If you do not specify a tester function and just pass in an object of `functions` then all values passed in will be decorated with methods.

 ```javascript